-In summary, during this period approximately $1,170,000 \text{ m}^3$ of sand was placed on the beach and nearshore at the northern Gold Coast.
+In summary, during this period (February 1999 to June 2000) approximately 1,170,000 m3 of sand was placed on the beach and nearshore at the northern Gold Coast.
 The locations of the six sand nourishment deposition areas are indicated in Figure 2.5.
 For reference, the location of the reef construction site at Narrowneck is shown in this figure.
-A small volume of additional sand (~ $37,000 \text{ m}^3$) was also deposited approximately 300 m north of deposition area A1 in June 2000, denoted deposition area A1a in Figure 2.4.
+A small volume of additional sand (~ $37,000 \text{ m}^3$) was also deposited approximately 300m north of deposition area A1 in June 2000, denoted deposition area A1a in Figure 2.4.

-Due to dredging operations in the Broadwater, in January 2005 around 27,000 m^3 of sand was placed in the vicinity of deposition area A5.
-From February to April 2005 another 32,000 m^3 of sand was placed within this region.
-From February to July 2007, 6,400 m^3 of sand, sourced from excavations undertaken at development sites, has been deposited on the beaches of the northern Gold Coast.
+Due to dredging operations in the Broadwater, in January 2005 around 27,000 m3 of sand was placed in the vicinity of deposition area A5.
+From February to April 2005 another 32,000 m3 of sand was placed within this region.
+From February to July 2007, 6,400 m3 of sand, sourced from excavations undertaken at development sites, was deposited on the beaches of the northern Gold Coast, followed by a further 9,790 m3 placed on the beach at Higman Street between 16th and 28th November 2007.
+Between 18th December 2007 and March 2008, approximately 80,000 m3 of sand was placed at Margaret Avenue, Broadbeach.
+This was outside of the study area covered in this report, but is still a part of the same longshore sediment transport system.